 The lack of a draw on command is not due to a lack of ability.

-Some equipment has a fade bias and that will make it extremely difficult to hot that soaring draw you want.
-Have the equipment assessed to determine if it is holding you back.
+Some equipment has a fade bias, making it extremely difficult to hit that soaring draw you want.
+So your equipment might be holding you back.